leo-texuanw/Learning/aws/docs/RDS n Aurora n ElastiCache.md

 Aurora is a proprietary technology from AWS (not open sourced).
 Postgres and MySQL are both supported as Aurora DB, which means your driver will work as if Aurora was a Postgres or MySQL db).

 - It is "AWS cloud optimised" and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS.
-- Aurora storage automatically grows in increments of 10 GB, up to 64 TB.
+- Aurora storage automatically grows in increments of 10 GB, up to 128 TB.
+- Compute resources can scale up to 96 vCPUs and 768 GB of memory.
 - Aurora can have 15 replicas while MySQL has 5, and the replication process is faster (sub 10 ms replica lag)
 - Failover in Aurora is instantaneous.
 It's HA native.
-- Aurora costs more than RDS (20%more) - but is more efficient.
+- Aurora costs more than RDS (20% more) - but is more efficient.

 ### Aurora High Availability and Read Scaling

-- 6 Copies of your data across 3 AZ:
+- 2 copies of data are contained in each AZ, with Minimum of 3 AZs => >= 6 Copies of your data:
   - 4 copies out of 6 needed for writes
   - 3 copies out of 6 need for reads
   - Self healing with peer-to-peer replication
   - Storage is striped across 100s of volumes
 - One Aurora instance takes writes (master)
   - Automated failover for master in less than 30s
+- Aurora is designed to transparently handle the loss of up to 2 copies of data without affecting database write availability and up to 3 copies without affecting read availability.
 - Master + up to 15 Aurora Read Replicas serve reads (Auto scaling)
 - Support for Cross Region Replication
+- Aurora storage is also self-healing.
+Data blocks and disks are continuously scanning for errors and repaired automatically.

 ### Aurora DB Cluster